Guide to Carlsbad Caverns: Plan a Day Touring the Cave and Hiking

 UNESCO World Heritage Site

-Lechuguilla is the largest cave here and the fourth largest cave in the USA.
-To date, over 145 miles have been mapped out.
+Lechuguilla is the largest cave in the area and the fourth-largest in the USA.
+Over 145 miles have been mapped to date.

 Carlsbad Karst System Geology

-The caves themselves were formed over millions of years – but not because of the typical erosive action of water on limestone bedrock.
-The Carlsbad karst system was formed by hydrogen sulfide-rich water mixing with rainwater, which then formed sulfuric acid.
-The acid actually dissolved the Capitan limestone.
+The caves were formed over millions of years – but not because of the typical erosive action of water on limestone bedrock.
+The Carlsbad karst system was formed by hydrogen sulfide-rich water mixing with rainwater, forming sulfuric acid.
+The acid dissolved the Capitan limestone.

-Today, the karst system provides scientists with an invaluable record of the Earth’s history, and visitors can enjoy its beauty.
-The caverns are home to a wide variety of mineral formations and speleothems (cave formations), including stalactites, stalagmites, soda straws, popcorn, and draperies.
-The caves also provide a habitat for several specialized cave creatures, such as bats.
+The caverns are home to various mineral formations and speleothems (cave formations), including stalactites, stalagmites, soda straws, popcorn, and draperies.
+The caves also provide a habitat for bats.

 Carlsbad Caverns Itinerary

-The itinerary below can help give you an idea of planning a nice day at the park.
+The itinerary below can help give you an idea of planning a lovely day at the park.

-• Purchase cave tour tickets (or use an America the Beautiful pass) for reserved tour time.
+• Purchase cave tour tickets (or use an America the Beautiful pass) for your reserved tour time.

 • If it’s summer, hike the surface trails early in the day to beat the summer heat.
-The rest of the year, you can hike any time of day.
+For the rest of the year, you can hike at any time of day.

 • Do a self-guided cave tour mid-morning or early afternoon.